b718/spotify-revamp/README.md

 ## Spotify Revamp

-This was one the first project that got me into programming, so I thought how cool would it be to rebuild it again with the new knowledge that I gained!
+This was the first project that got me into programming, so I thought how cool would it be to rebuild it again with the new knowledge that I gained!

 ## Tech Stack